Monster Tornado Rips Through New Orleans’ Lower Ninth Ward

 “Do not wait to see or hear the tornado,” the agency advised.
 “TAKE COVER NOW!”

+The state had been anticipating the storm, with meteorologists predicting up to five inches of rain, high winds, and heavy hail.
+Some schools in Louisiana braced by closing on Tuesday, according to Gov. John Bel Edwards.

-Tuesday night’s tornado comes one day after extreme storms ripped across Texas, killing a 73-year-old woman and injuring dozens more.
+Tuesday night’s tornado comes one day after extreme weather ripped across Texas, with another tornado killing a 73-year-old woman in her Grayson County home.
+At least 10 others in the area were injured and being treated at hospitals, according to The New York Times.

+No deaths were immediately reported.
+Reggie Ford said the other residents he’d come across in the open had been relatively calm.

 This is a breaking news story.
 Check back here for more updates soon.